hantaotaohan/stars/README.md

 ## Others

+- [fosslife/awesome-ricing](https://github.com/fosslife/awesome-ricing) - A curated list of awesome tools and technology to help you out with ricing
 - [off-by-one/logseq-vim-mode](https://github.com/off-by-one/logseq-vim-mode) - A better set of vim keybindings in logseq
 - [UOS-HELLO/wechat-debian](https://github.com/UOS-HELLO/wechat-debian) - this project is created to move UOS's wechat to debian
 - [logseq/awesome-logseq](https://github.com/logseq/awesome-logseq) - Awesome Logseq resources created by the community &lt;3